keystonejs/keystone/packages-next/fields-document/ARCHITECTURE.md

 ## Plugins

 For normalization and handling user input and some other things (you can see what they are by looking at the type definition for the `Editor` in Slate), you write [Slate "plugins"](https://docs.slatejs.org/concepts/07-plugins).
-Plugins are not some special API, it means accepting an `Editor` object and returning it but modifying some of the properties.
+Plugins are functions which accept an `Editor`, modify some of its properties, and then return it.

 ## Rendering